Rubber-Duck-Productions/Stormhacks_2025/README.md

 # Stormhacks_2025

-Lightweight React + Node prototype: an empathetic AI chat UI (Tessa) with summarization and TTS support.
+Lightweight React + Node prototype: an empathetic AI chat UI (Lux box) with summarization and TTS support.

 This repo contains a Vite + React frontend and a small Express backend proxy that provides a few helper APIs (location, weather, ElevenLabs voice proxy, ElevenLabs TTS, and a Gemini summarization endpoint).